Useful information – w/c 22/12/25

 Find out more and book here

-[NEW] Design high-impact emails to increase donations
+Design high-impact emails to increase donations

 14th January 2026, online.
 Join Charity Digital for a one-hour intensive masterclass on the fundamentals of exceptional email marketing.
 Attendees will learn exactly how to craft inclusive, beautiful, and high-impact emails from one of the charity sector’s experts.